GNovaisLongue/js-backend/README.md

 ## With Docker

 Execute `docker compose up --build` to build and start the project.
-If you want to stop and remove everything associated to this project from your docker, execute `docker compose down -v --rmi 'all'`
+If you want to stop and remove everything associated to this project from your docker, execute `docker compose down -v --rmi 'all'` or `docker-compose down --rmi all --volumes --remove-orphans`

 ## Tools